mmcnally/N-Body-Simulator/README.md

 ## Running

 To run the app navigate to the N-Body-Simulator directory in the terminal and run the command 'python app.py'.
-Any errors that the application encounters will be printed to the console.
+  - Any errors that the application encounters will be printed to the console.

+Go view the simulation after starting the app go to <a href="http://localhost:5000/simulator.html" title="Title" target="_blank" >http://localhost:5000/simulator.html</a>
+  - If you renamed the html file you must replace simulator.html in the URL.

 ## Functionality